Systemic Collisions: Physics, Algorithms, and the Limits of Reality

 Human rights rely on the axiom that individuals are created equal, a social construct enabled by the stochastic nature of Darwinian evolution.
 As we master genetic engineering, we transition into an era of Volitional Evolution.

-By minimizing biological noise and optimizing for specific traits, we treat the human genome—consisting of approximately \(3 \times 10^9\) base pairs—as an engineering problem.
-However, decreasing genetic entropy to achieve efficiency reduces systemic robustness, making the species highly vulnerable to future environmental shifts.
-We are trading long-term survival for localized optimization.
+By minimizing biological noise and optimizing for specific traits, we treat the human genome—consisting of approximately $3 \times 10^9$ base pairs—as an engineering problem.
+However, decreasing genetic entropy to achieve efficiency reduces systemic robustness.
+Furthermore, manipulation at the molecular level is bound by strict energetic limits, constrained by the Planck constant ($h = 6.626 \times 10^{-34} \text{ J s}$):

 2. Algorithmic Governance and Dimensionality Reduction